The Application is Open

 - Applicants must have at least a cumulative GPA of at least a 3.0 at the time of application.

 - Applicants who have received the Federal Cyber Corps Scholarships for Service award are not eligible to apply.

 How to apply

 - Complete the Cybersecurity application on MDCAPS ; and

 - Submit all required documents which include:

-- Official or unofficial college transcript from a public or private non-profit institution; and
+- an official or unofficial college transcript from a public or private non-profit institution; and

-- Institutional verification form confirming enrollment in an approved Cybersecurity program, and completion of the program within two years.
+- the Institutional Verification Form confirming enrollment in an approved cybersecurity program and completion of the program within two years.

 The award amount of the Cybersecurity Public Service Scholarship award shall be in the amount prescribed by MHEC and may be used to pay for education expenses as defined by MHEC, including: